- Repondus: Instructor Quick Start Guide

 5. In the window that appears, enter the following details:

-• Enter a name to describe the connection to the UIS Blackboard server.
+• Enter a name to describe the connection to the UIS Canvas server.

 • Enter your UIS NetID and password.